legraphista/isolated-threads/readme.md

 ### `new Thread(context, {memoryLimit})`
 - `context` [Function]
-    - Holds a context with constants and/or functions
+    - Holds a context with constants and/or functions required
     - Returns the function that will be called ar tuntime on a separate thread.
 - `options` [object]
     - `memoryLimit`: number - the maximum memory (in MB) at which to trigger an error and disposal (for more info see [here](https://github.com/laverdet/isolated-vm#new-ivmisolateoptions))